Suspect in 6 Arizona killings never got over his divorce

 In one video, he made a disparaging remark about Dr. Steven Pitt, who testified in 2010 that Jones had anxiety and mood disorders and was at risk of using violence against his wife, child and himself.

-Jones, 56, fatally shot himself Monday as officers closed in on him at a Scottsdale hotel.
+The 56-year-old Jones fatally shot himself Monday as officers closed in on him at a Scottsdale hotel.

-Mike Rustigan, a professor emeritus of criminal justice at San Jose State University who has studied serial killers, said he believes Jones was nursing a grudge toward his ex-wife and blamed people who were connected to the breakup.
+Mike Rustigan, a professor emeritus of criminal justice at San Jose State University who has studied serial killers, said he believes Jones was nursing a grudge toward his ex-wife and blamed others who played a role in the breakup.

 The status and financial comfort that Jones got from his marriage ended with the divorce, Rustigan said.